Releasing

 Rollbacks and Troubleshooting

-As mentioned above, the fastest way to roll back to a previous algorithm verison in production is to change feds_algo_version back to the latest stable version.
+As mentioned above, the fastest way to roll back to a previous algorithm version in production is to change feds_algo_version back to the latest stable version.
 All new NRT jobs submitted after this point will use that version.

 If input, intermediate or output data become corrupted, you can delete it and either restore from backups made earlier, or re-download the input data from FIRMS (see fireatlas/notebooks/20_FIRMS_input_backfill) and re-generate the outputs for the current year to date by simply triggering a new NRT run.
 If doing this, be sure to delete all relevant preprocessed files as well, as these can cache stale data.